A Complete Guide

 I think you’ll agree with me when I say…

-It’s challenging trying to wrap your mind around lifetime mortgage plans, especially with the limited research options and expense that come with consulting professional advice.
+It’s challenging trying to wrap your mind around lifetime mortgage, especially with the limited research options and expense that come with consulting professional advice.

 Or is it?